GOT ENOUGH FOR RETIREMENT ?

 Sleep at Night : After reading the above, it is reasonable to conclude that all the contradictory experts' advice should be ignored.
 Use common sense instead.

-Your mental toughness during the years of asset accumulation may make you think that in retirement you can still tolerate a higher weighting in risky assets.
+Your mental toughness during the years of asset accumulation may make you think that in retirement you can still tolerate a high weighting in risky assets.
 But after retirement you experience a MUCH lower tolerance for losses because your safety blanket (job) has been taken away.
 While in the working world, any losses can be shrugged off with "Oh well, I guess I'll have to work another year."
 But after retirement, when returning to work is not realistic, those losses cannot be recovered.
 To make things worse, you will extrapolate your poor returns out into the future thinking "Is this going to be the new normal?"
 Retirement will change you.

 - are hyper loss averse with lower capacity to deal with risk and uncertainty.